 When you pass on, what you worked for your entire life can be given to your children and family members, instead of being used to reimburse a government agency.
 The more you preserve now, the greater amount there’ll be to pay for your own necessities and luxuries, and eventually to leave to your heirs.

-Here’s an example of a situation Lamson & Cutner’s Medicaid lawyers handled for an elderly single woman suffering from a terminal illness:
+Here’s an example of a situation Lamson & Cutner’s Medicaid lawyers handled for an elderly single woman:

 The client suffers from a terminal illness, is incontinent and requires assistance with all activities of daily living.
 At the time she retained L & C, she had already employed a home care attendant she was comfortable with, and was paying for out of her own funds.
 L & C attorneys prepared a Medicaid application for home care, which was approved, and in addition were able to “vendorize” her attendant.
 That means that through contacts at the home care agency, L & C arranged for her attendant to become certified and accepted as an employee of the agency, with the cost of her salary fully paid by Medicaid.
 The happy end result was that the client retained the aide she wanted, and got the home care help she needed, completely covered by Medicaid.